 The Awards Committee – Shilpa Rele, Jamie Hazlitt, Nataly Blas, Dean Scheibel, and Laura Massa – chose these entries because they demonstrate advanced information literacy practices, creative use of library collections and services, and clear evidence of significant learning.
 You can read these works in our Digital Commons.

-Dean Kristine Brancolini will present the awards at a special ceremony and reception on Thursday, April 28, 2016 at 5:00 p.m. in the Von der Ahe Family Suite on Level 3 of the William H. Hannon Library.
-You can view more photos on our Flickr page.
+Dean Kristine Brancolini presented the awards at a special ceremony and reception on Thursday, April 28, 2016 in the Von der Ahe Family Suite on Level 3 of the William H. Hannon Library.

 The Undergraduate Library Research Award is generously supported by Thomas Peter Campora (LMU Class of ’66).